 The preserve is surrounded on three sides by the Monongahela National Forest and buffers the Roaring Plains and Mount Porte Crayon protected areas owned by the U.S. Forest Service ownership.

 The Canaan Valley–Dolly Sods conservation area, which includes Mount Porte Crayon, is one of the most important areas in West Virginia for the conservation of biodiversity.
 The importance of this area led the Conservancy to be active as early as the 1970s in mineral and land acquisitions for the U.S. Forest Service.

-More recently, since the creation of the Canaan Valley National Wildlife Refuge, the Conservancy has assisted the U.S. Fish and Wildlife Service in the protection of key properties within the Refuge boundaries.
+More recently, since the creation of the Canaan Valley National Wildlife Refuge, TNC has assisted the U.S. Fish and Wildlife Service in the protection of key properties within the Refuge boundaries.
 The Conservancy works with partners within the conservation area to restore and manage red spruce.